vanshg3/Calculator-AndroidApp/README.md

 # Calculator-AndroidApp
 Calculator App built on Android Studio

-Main Android Studio files in Master branch
+- Main Android Studio files in Master branch
+- When changing from portrait to landscape, vice versa, click the icon that shows up on the bottom of the phone, navigation bar.